 - Zucchini- Finely shredded zucchini.
 Be sure to squeeze out any excess moisture, to ensure the bread doesn’t sink in the middle.

-Start by mixing together your dry ingredients in a large mixing bowl.
-In a separate bowl, whisk together the eggs, yogurt, softened butter, milk, and vanilla, until combined.
-Next, gently add the dry ingredients into the wet ingredients until combined.
-Using a rubber spatula, fold through the shredded zucchini.
+Make the batter: Mix your dry ingredients in a large mixing bowl.
+In a separate bowl, whisk the wet ingredients until smooth.
+Combine the wet and dry ingredients then fold through the zucchini.

-Now, transfer the batter into a greased loaf pan.
-Bake the zucchini bread for 45-50 minutes, or until a skewer comes out clean.
-Let the bread cool in the pan completely, before removing and slicing.
+Bake the bread: Bake for 45-50 minutes, or until a skewer comes out mostly clean.
+Remove it from the pan and let it cool completely, before slicing and serving.

 - Oven makes and models differ, so you may find your bread taking slightly longer to cook.
 If you are worried about the tops over-browning, cover it with tin foil until it is cooked.

-- To store: Leftover zucchini bread should be stored in the refrigerator, covered.
+- To store: Leftovers should be stored in the refrigerator, covered.
 It will keep well for up to 1 week.

 - To freeze: Place slices of zucchini bread in a ziplock bag and store in the freezer for up to 6 months.